suryart/spree_active_sale/README.md

 ## NOTE

-The current version supports Spree 1.3.0 or above.
+The current version supports Spree's versions: 1.3.x and 2.0.x.
 Older versions of Spree are unlikely to work, so attempt at your own risk.

 ## License